Skip to main content

 int | None

 Maximum time in seconds to wait for the operation to complete.
-Default is 60 seconds since the Operator agent may need extra time.
+Default is 300 seconds since the Operator agent may need extra time when falling back.

 Return Value

-This method returns None and completes when the action has been performed successfully.
+• For all other actions (click, fill, hover, etc.): response.value is None.
+The method completes when the action has been performed successfully.

 Example